sh-roisin/Cognitive-Research-Article-Society/README.md

 ## Overview
-#### Cognitive Research Article Society (CRAS) is an academic society at The University of Sussex🧠⚙️
+#### Cognitive Research Article Society (CRAS) is an academic society at The University of Sussex🧠⚡️⚙️
 This repository provides details from each meet, including:

  - The academic paper;